mlaass/glootalax/docs/gloot_2_to_3_transition_guide.md

 # GLoot v2 to v3 Transition Guide

+> **Note:** This guide covers migration from GLoot v2.x to v3.x.
+GLoot has since introduced ItemType resources and ItemStack (replacing protosets and InventoryItem).
+See the main README.md for current documentation.

 This guide provides an overview of the changes introduced in GLoot version 3.0, and will hopefully enable a smooth transition from version 2.x.

-## Protosets
+## Protosets (Deprecated in v4+)

+> **Note:** Protosets have been replaced with ItemType resources in newer versions.
+ItemType is a Godot Resource (.tres file) that can be created and edited in the Godot editor.

-Protosets have undergone significant changes in version 3.0.
-The essential updates include:
+Protosets underwent significant changes in version 3.0.
+The essential updates included:

 ### Resource Type Update

-The `ItemProtoset` resource type has been removed and protosets are now represented as builtin JSON resources.
+The `ItemProtoset` resource type was removed and protosets were represented as builtin JSON resources.

 ### JSON Structure

-The general JSON structure of a protoset has also been changed (details can be found in the `Creating Item Prototypes` section of the `README.md` file).
+The general JSON structure of a protoset was also changed.

 ### Protoset Editing

-The protoset editor has been removed.
-Editing raw JSON files is now the only supported method for creating and managing protosets.
+The protoset editor was removed.
+Editing raw JSON files was the only supported method for creating and managing protosets.

 ### Item Dimensions

-The `width` and `height` properties (integers) have been replaced with the `size` property, represented as a Vector2i.
+The `width` and `height` properties (integers) were replaced with the `size` property, represented as a Vector2i.

 ## Inventories